smoroso/all-in-one/README.md

 Used to boost frontend perf by using the multi-core functionaity of the client (increase performance)

 ## Service Workers
-Used to remember/reuse already fetched data (increase performance)
+Used to remember/reuse already fetched data (increase performance + support offline experiences)

 # Running
 - `npm start` -> Run the server with clusters